alexhkurz/coronavirus-in-R/lessons/lesson-01/lesson-01.md

 ![](lesson-01_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

 That’s it for the first lesson.
-I felt good when I got this going.
+There is not much we can do in these times of crisis and self-isolation.
+Learning a new programming language is at least something …

 ## Storing the program as a file